JAVELIN "Will Allow Us To Quadruple Our Turnover"

 The system means Arrowsmith can readily manage a variety of procedures: Estimate & Quotations; Sales Order Processing; Material Requirements Planning; Purchase Orders; Work Orders; Scheduling; Shop Floor Data Capture; Materials Control; Costing; and Document Management.
 The company expects its return on investment to be high, but is not making a detailed forecast yet.

 The company has also used ALPHACAM, another Planit software application, for around five years to drive its variety of CNC turning and milling machines, and has recently upgraded to the 3D modelling unit.
 “This is extremely beneficial to us both for our aerospace customers and our Formula One customers.
 ALPHACAM now enables us to unfold the 3D models and work with them.”The workforce of 36 are based on a 10,000 square foot site on the outskirts of Coventry, including a new 5,000 square foot factory and office which has replaced a 4,000 square foot building.
-Arrowsmith’s expansion, upskilling and restructuring programme was mentioned in a speech by former Business Secretary Lord Mandelson, to the CBI in Birmingham.
+Arrowsmith’s expansion, upskilling and restructuring program was mentioned in a speech by former Business Secretary Lord Mandelson, to the CBI in Birmingham.
 He said: “Arrowsmith Engineering in Coventry spent more than £1m upgrading and expanding their precision engineering capacity.”